PacketSurf/ZSpotifyGUI/README.md

   ANTI_BAN_WAIT_TIME  Change this setting if the time waited between bulk downloads is too high or low OVERRIDE_AUTO_WAIT  Change this to True if you want to completely disable the wait between songs for faster downloads with the risk of instability
 ```
+### Will my account get banned if I use this tool?
+Currently no user has reported their account getting banned after using ZSpotify.
+This isn't to say _you_ won't get banned as it is technically againt Spotify's TOS.
+**Use ZSpotify at your own risk**, the developers of ZSpotify are not responsible if your account gets banned.

 ## **Changelog:**
 **v2.0 (22 Oct 2021):**